stackrox/operator-index/README.md

       - schema: olm.channel
         name: stable
       ```
-   2. Add a new item in to its `entries` list.
+   2. Add a new item into its `entries` list.
       * Entries must be sorted by version (e.g., you must insert `4.8.2` after `4.8.1` but before `4.9.0`).
       * Ensure there are consistent blank lines between entries of different Y-streams.
       * Entry format is